osmandapp/docs/content/osmand/widgets/radius-ruler.md

 The compass circle shows the North, the East, the South and the West directions.
 By default Compass is enable.

 As an addition option, it gives the user the Azimuth direction.
-It is marked as an arrow of a different color.
+It is marked as an arrow of blue color.
 The angle between North, measured clockwise around the observer's horizon, and a celestial body will be displayed over the North arrow.

 | | |
 |------------|------------|